River Wylye: Features

 Two SSSIs are associated with the river: Steeple Langford Down and Wylye and Church Dean Downs.
 The Wylye Valley Vineyard is at Crockerton, near the river's source.

-Name

-Wilton, and hence Wiltshire (which was originally Wiltonshire), are named after the river.
-There is also a village of Wylye.

-In literature

-The River Wylye is one of the five rivers mentioned in Edward Rutherfurd’s novel Sarum.

 Water quality

 The Environment Agency measures the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 Water quality of the Wylye in 2019:

 Villages

 Villages on or near the Wylye include (source to confluence):